SUNDERLAND AND TYNE LUSTRE POTTERY

 Robert Stephenson remodelled the Sunderland bridge between 1857 and 1859.
 It opened for use in 1859.
 Stephenson flattened the previously curved top of the bridge by raising the abutments.

 There is a copper plate with this transfer in the Sunderland Museum & Winter Gardens, Tyne & Wear Archives & Museums collection, donated by the Ball family.
 The transfer plate appears to have been acquired by Scott's Southwick Pottery from Dixon when the Garrison Pottery closed in 1865 and re-engraved in places.
-It was later acquired by Ball's Deptford Pottery, although I am yet to record an example from that pottery.
+It was later acquired by Ball's Deptford Pottery (see end of this page).
 See the Gauntlet Clipper page for another transfer from this copper plate.
 Moore's Wear Pottery also had a version of the New Bridge transfer.

 Picture